QuakeWatch Server Manual

 notifSvcHostAddress = "address"

-The "address" is the host name or IP address
+The "address" is the host name or

-applicable line look like this:
+making the applicable line look like this:

-$JAVACMD -Xms16m -Xmx256m -jar ISTINotifServer.jar -g=1 -a="address" $*
+-Xms16m -Xmx256m -jar ISTINotifServer.jar -g=1 -a="address" $* &

-If the problem still persists, it may help to
+If the problem still persists, it

 QuakeWatch Server Login Information File

-The QuakeWatch Server login information file contains
+The QuakeWatch Server login information file

-"QWFeederSettings" element via the 'loginInfoFileName'
+specified in its "QWFeederSettings" element via the 'loginInfoFileName' setting.

 The first entry in the file is always the username: